SampleEnvironment/SECoP/protocol/issues/030p Clarify message parsing.rst

 The problem
 -----------
-So far the specifiaction follows an *ignore-what-you-don't know* policy.
+So far the specification follows an *ignore-what-you-don't know* policy.
 Implementing the protocol still requires to handle those cases.
 After implementing several instance of clients and nodes, a pattern appears in the parsing code.